cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 ### Todo

+- need to explicitly name the triggers to disable :/
 - format signal component location description consistent with existing data tracker picker
 - confirm that event triggers are not firing during migration.
 - load metadata from database dir—instead of backing it up?